 - Now tap Your Library at the top to go through other categories like Duplicates, Screenshots, Notes, Videos, and Blurred.

-How to transfer photos from an iPhone to a computer with iTunes
+How to transfer photos from an iPhone to a PC with iTunes

 Even though you won’t be opening iTunes to transfer pictures from your iPhone to your computer, you’ll still need to have it installed in order for your iPhone to be properly recognized when you plug it in.